footballhead/pre-ablo/docs/README.txt

   * Loading can crash depending on where the game is installed (#33)
       * WORKAROUND: Install to short path like C:\PRE-ABLO
-  * Stairs to the bone chamber say "up to level 6", can't click (#17)
-      * WORKAROUND: Walk through stairs trigger, cast a spell when on same tile
   * Hell dungeons look different on first load (monsters in walls, etc) (#39)
       * WORKAROUND: Start a new game, then load
   * reset_dungeon.exe launches Program Compatibility Assistant (#150)